Solution-Focused Practice in Grief and Loss

-Last Updated: February 2025
+Last Updated: July 2026

 Highlights of this course include:

-- Extensive written verbatim transcripts exemplifying
+- Extensive written transcripts illustrating solution-focused conversations and practical techniques

-- Online video lecture
+- An online video lecture

 Learning Objectives